nahmedraja/GASAL2/README.md

 void gasal_init_streams(gasal_gpu_storage_v *gpu_storage_vec, int host_max_batch1_bytes,  int gpu_max_batch1_bytes,  int host_max_batch2_bytes, int gpu_max_batch2_bytes, int host_max_n_alns, int gpu_max_n_alns, int algo, int start);
 ```

 With the help of *max_batch_bytes* the user specifies the expected maxumum size(in bytes) of sequences in the two batches. *host_max_batch_bytes* bytes are pre-allocated in the CPU memory.
 Smilarly, *gpu_max_batch_bytes* bytes are pre-allocated in the GPU memory. *max_n_alns* is the expected number of sequences to be aligned.
 If the actual required GPU memory is more than the pre-allocated memory, GASAL2 automatically allocates the.
 This is not true for the memory allocated on the CPU side.
 The number of sequences and the size of batches must not exceed *host_max_n_alns* and *host_max_batch_bytes*, respectively.
+This	 requirement may be removed in the future.
 The type of sequence alignment algorithm is specfied using `algo` parameter.
 Pass one of the follwing three values as the `algo` parameter:

 ```
 LOCAL